DistributedProofreaders/guiguts/README.txt

 than Windows/Mac.

 Version 1.0.16.
 Made Do All into a button rather than a checkbox.
+Radiobuttons for menu structure selection.
+Fixed undefined subroutine for Auto Save Interval and fontsize.
+Made choice of menus a Radiobutton.

 Version 1.0.15.
 In the PP Wizard menu structure, moved pptxt from Source Check to the Text Version(s) menu.
 Fixed undefined subroutine